f-gougeon/ITC-Suite_Docs/README.md

 With high-resolution satellite or aerial images, precise, accurate and timely semi-automatic ITC-based forest inventories could replace the costly process being used today.

-Originally developed for the PCI Catalyst/Geomatica/EASI environment, the ITC-Suite is now available for the ArcGIS or ArcGIS Pro environment as illustrated below:
+Originally developed for the PCI Catalyst/Geomatica/EASI environment, the ITC-Suite (GDAL version) is now available for the ArcGIS or ArcGIS Pro environment as shown below:

 ![GDAL_ITC-Suite_Main_Fig.gif](./images/GDAL_ITC-Suite_Main_Fig.GIF)

-__Figure 3 -__ The ITC-Suite used within ArcGIS
+__Figure 3 -__ The ITC-Suite  (GDAL version) used within ArcGIS

 <br>